Cascading all-around

 Repeat until only one score remains.

-This algorithm progressively narrows the comparison, finding the gymnast who performed more consistently across their best events.
+This finds the gymnast who performed more consistently across their best events.

 Two gymnasts tie with an all-around of 52.000: